What Is a Construction Contract?

 No matter what type of construction project you’re planning, these best practices ensure your contract is a clear, detailed arrangement:

 One of the best ways to set a construction project up for success is by creating incentives.
-Incentives are useful when scope is undetermined and budget, time and labor costs are up in the air.
+Incentives are useful when the scope is undetermined and the budget, time and labor costs are up in the air.
 Incentives encourage both contractors and owners to work efficiently and complete a project on time and under budget.

 Clearly Outline Expectations

 Be clear when conveying expectations on how expenses will be reported, how communication will be maintained or how any other aspect of a construction project is managed.
 Outline a contract and break it into key points to which the contractor can refer back.

 The best construction contracts have contingency plans.
 More often than not, something unexpected will happen during a construction project.
 When construction contracts have contingencies, both the owner and the builder have a roadmap of what to do when something goes wrong.

 Here are three common mistakes to learn from and avoid in your construction contracts.